5G-MAG/rt-xr-content/README.md

 ```

 - **path** : is relative to the gltf file.
-- **tags** : tags will be currated.
+- **tags** : tags will be curated.
 Currently, "testing" is the only tag used.

 ## Questions or Comments